vipsoft/hhvm-ext-geoip/README.md

 This is a port of the PECL geoip extension for HipHop Virtual Machine.

+Note: you will need to build this extension from source.
+Due to the number of platforms supported by HHVM, I am unable to provide binaries.

 ### Prerequisites

 This extension requires the `<GeoIP.h>` and `<GeoIPCity.h>` header files and `libGeoIP` library installed.